Salt in His Shoes

 Let's Play Basketball

-A book for babies that looks and feels like a real basketball with a textured, padded surface.
-Simple basketball terms and bright, bold pictures introduce little ones to the fundamentals of the game.
+A book for babies that looks and feels real, with a textured and padded surface.
+Simple terms and bright, bold pictures introduce little ones to the fundamentals of the game.

 My First Basketball Book

-A great first basketball book for toddlers with an appealing textured cover.
-Oversized photographs of basketball images on each page are accompanied with simplistic terms.
+A great first book for toddlers with an appealing textured cover.
+Oversized photographs of balls, hoops, courts, jerseys and other items on each page are accompanied with simplistic terms.

-Michael Jordan had a passion for basketball from the time he was little boy.
-Toddlers will get a kick out of watching this baby baller shoot, dribble, and score baskets.
+Michael Jordan had a passion for the game from the time he was little boy.
+Toddlers will get a kick out of watching this baby baller shoot, dribble, and score.
 An inspiring first basketball book about a true legend.

 Let's Play Basketball!

 A boy and his friends head out to the courts on a sunny day for a game of hoops.
 A bouncy lyrical poem draws listeners right into the game.
-The energetic kids show off their skills as they dribble, spin, weave, and swish the basketball.
-Sturdy cardboard pages are made to withstand the fumbling fingers of toddlers who love basketball.
+The energetic kids show off their skills as they dribble, spin, weave, and swish the ball.
+Sturdy cardboard pages are made to withstand the fumbling fingers of toddlers who love sports.

-These picture books about basketball bring all the action of the courts into your home.
-For children who want to learn a little more about the game, these basketball books for kids will teach them everything they need to know.
-This list includes some heartwarming stories about the friendships formed and lessons learned on the courts.
-There are also some fascinating non-fiction books about basketball stars and the hurdles they had to overcome before finding success.
-Pair a few of these books with a brand new basketball, a jersey, or some cool new kicks for the perfect basketball-themed gift for your budding baller.
+These stories bring all the action of the courts into your home.
+For children who want to learn a little more about the game, reading will teach them everything they need to know before they take to the courts.
+This list includes some heartwarming stories about the friendships formed and lessons learned while playing.
+There are also some fascinating non-fiction basketball books about players and the hurdles they had to overcome before finding success.
+Pair a few of these selections with a brand new ball, jersey, or some cool new kicks for the perfect themed gift for your budding baller.
+This sport teaches kids a lot of important life lessons that extend far beyond shooting a ball through a hoop.
+This collection of children's books about basketball, both fiction and non-fiction, cover a lot of important information and tips about how to play.
+But more importantly, these are stories about valuable experiences on the courts that can be applied to school, work, and relationships unrelated to the sport.

 B is for Baller: The Ultimate Basketball Alphabet